tulabingryan/OperationsResearch-ConvexOptimization-cvxpy/README.md

     jupyter

 The virtual environment is included in the venv folder as well as a bash file to create the virtual environment.
-The machine used at the creation of this repository: Linuxmint 18.3
+The machine used at the creation of this repository is Linuxmint 18.3.

 ## Running the codes:
     1. Open a terminal